 - The last section includes a restriction over Apple's Game Center.
 You can control Multiplayer games, adding friends, and Screen Recording features of the games.

-Part 5: Stronger iPhone Parental Control with iOS 12:
+Screen Time - the Stronger iPhone Parental Control with iOS 12 and later version

-The Apple Inc. is trying to do its best to minimize the addiction of kids to the phone and introducing new tools to quantify the time spent on the iPhone.
+Apple Inc. is trying to do its best to minimize the kid's addiction to the phone and introducing new tools to quantify the time spent on the iPhone.
 That's why they introduce the new Screen time feature for stronger Parental control over the kid's activities.

-- Screen Time: This feature will break down the time the kids spend on their iPhone.
-It will also analyze that how often the kids pick their iPhone and the notifications they get in the whole day on every app. you can get a weekly report of the usage of phone and every individual app.
+- Screen Time: This feature will break down the time the kids spend on their iPhones.
+It will also analyze that how often the kids pick their iPhone and the notifications, they get in the whole day on every app. you can get a weekly report of the usage of phones and every individual app.

 - App Limits: The parents can put a time limit on the use of the apps with a 24-hour basis system.
 By the time the app limit of the applications is over, the parents will get a notification.